jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (1) A supply of services that is chargeable with tax under section 8 must be charged at the rate of 0% if the supplier is a territorial authority and the consideration for the supply is proceeds from the local authorities petroleum tax paid to the supplier under section 198 of the Local Government Act 1974.
 (1B) If a supply under section 5(7B) of goods and services by a local authority to a registered person is chargeable with tax under section 8, the supply must be charged at the rate of 0% to the extent that the contribution made by the registered person to the local authority consists of land.
 (1C) If a supply under section 5(7C) of goods and services by a person to a local authority is chargeable with tax under section 8, the supply must be charged at the rate of 0% if the local authority is a registered person.
-(1D) If a supply under section 5(7D) of goods and services by a territorial authority to a registered person is chargeable with tax under section 8, the supply must be charged at the rate of 0% to the extent that the contribution made by the registered person to the territorial authority consists of land.
-(1E) If a supply under section 5(7E) of goods and services by a person to a territorial authority is chargeable with tax under section 8, the supply must be charged at the rate of 0% if the territorial authority is a registered person.
+(1D)
+(1E)
-(2) For the purpose of subsection (1)
+(2) For the purpose of subsection (1)—
   - **territorial authority** means a territorial authority within the meaning of the Local Government Act 2002
   - **local authorities petroleum tax** is local authorities petroleum tax levied in accordance with Part 11 of the Local Government Act 1974.

 ### 11C Treatment of supplies by operators of loyalty programmes
 (1) This section applies when an operator of a loyalty programme makes a supply of services by entering into an arrangement (a loyalty transaction) with another person (the purchaser) through which the operator receives consideration for providing loyalty points to a third person as directed by the purchaser.
 (2) The operator may defer the time of the supply of the services under section 9(9) to the time at which loyalty points are redeemed for reward if they meet the requirements of subsections (3) to (5).
 (3) The first requirement is that 25% or more of the operator's taxable supplies must be zero-rated supplies of goods or services.
-The 25% threshold
+The 25% threshold—
   (a) may be met by including the taxable activity of an associated person:
   (b) must be met for the 12-month period that ends with the month in which the supply of services under the loyalty transaction is made, and the operator must have reasonable grounds for believing the threshold will be met for the 12-month period that begins with the month in which that supply of services is made.
-(4) The second requirement is that
+(4) The second requirement is that —
   (a) the operator or an associated person must make supplies of goods or services in a business activity (the main business activity) that is an activity other than a business of operating a loyalty programme; and
   (b) the loyalty points supplied by the operator must only be able to be redeemed for reward as part of the main business activity.
-(5) The third requirement is that when the loyalty points are redeemed, the operator must be able to identify whether (a) tax under section 8 has been imposed on the supply of the loyalty points:
+(5) The third requirement is that when the loyalty points are redeemed, the operator must be able to identify whether— (a) tax under section 8 has been imposed on the supply of the loyalty points:
   (b) the time of supply has been deferred under section 9(9).
 (6) If the operator has a partner in an associated loyalty programme, the second requirement is still treated as met if, in addition to those requirements, loyalty points supplied by the operator are able to be redeemed for reward by the partner.

 ### 12 Imposition of goods and services tax on imports
-(1) Notwithstanding anything in this Act, a tax to be known as goods and services tax shall be levied, collected, and paid in accordance with the provisions of this section at the rate of 12.5 percent on the importation of goods (not being fine metal) into New Zealand, being goods that are by reference to the value of the goods as determined under subsection (2) of this section.
+(1) Notwithstanding anything in this Act, a tax to be known as goods and services tax shall be levied, collected, and paid in accordance with the provisions of this section at the rate of 12.5 percent on the importation of goods (not being fine metal) into New Zealand, being goods that are—by reference to the value of the goods as determined under subsection (2) of this section.
-  (a) entered therein, or delivered, for home consumption under the Customs and Excise Act 1996; or (b) entered for delivery to a manufacturing area licensed under section 12 of the Customs and Excise Act 1996; or (c) before their entry, or delivery, for home consumption or, as the case may be, entry for delivery to a manufacturing area licensed under section 12 of the Customs and Excise Act 1996, dealt with in breach of any provision of the Customs and Excise Act 1996, (1A) Goods and services tax is not payable under subsection (1) for any goods if the Chief Executive of the New Zealand Customs Service is satisfied that, at the time of importation or entry for home consumption under the Customs and Excise Act 1996, (a) the goods are intended solely for the use of an organisation, visiting force, expedition, or other body approved by the Chief Executive of the New Zealand Customs Service that may be established or temporarily based in New Zealand under an agreement or arrangement entered into by or on behalf of the Government of New Zealand with the Government of another State, the United Nations, or any other international organisation; or
+  (a) entered therein, or delivered, for home consumption under the Customs and Excise Act 1996; or (b) entered for delivery to a manufacturing area licensed under section 12 of the Customs and Excise Act 1996; or (c) before their entry, or delivery, for home consumption or, as the case may be, entry for delivery to a manufacturing area licensed under section 12 of the Customs and Excise Act 1996, dealt with in breach of any provision of the Customs and Excise Act 1996,—
+(1A) Goods and services tax is not payable under subsection (1) for any goods if the Chief Executive of the New Zealand Customs Service is satisfied that, at the time of importation or entry for home consumption under the Customs and Excise Act 1996,—
+  (a) the goods are intended solely for the use of an organisation, visiting force, expedition, or other body approved by the Chief Executive of the New Zealand Customs Service that may be established or temporarily based in New Zealand under an agreement or arrangement entered into by or on behalf of the Government of New Zealand with the Government of another State, the United Nations, or any other international organisation; or
   (b) the goods are intended solely for the use of a person temporarily resident in New Zealand for the purpose of serving as a member of any approved organisation, visiting force, expedition, or other body.
 (2) For the purposes of subsection (1) of this section, the value of goods imported into New Zealand shall be the sum of the following amounts (excluding any tax charged under this Act):